karkirowle/karkirowle.github.io/_pages/about.md

 I have worked on a broad range of projects including automatic speech recognition, voice conversion, speech enhancement, acoustical signal processing and speaker recognition.

-I'm currently a research engineer at Oxford Wave Research Ltd, a visiting researcher at Nagoya University.
+I'm currently a research engineer at Oxford Wave Research Ltd.

 I'm learning Japanese language as a hobby. 日本語[土手](https://youtu.be/Hr2pUnf5OeM)じゃないです。